iacopomarri/Spring-exercise/README.md

  # POSTMAN

  Postman tool is used to create a collection of HTTP requests to send to the back end APIs to test them.
+ Postman collection is available on the Github repo.